 Initialize disks with GParted Live

-There are times when you try to add an external or internal hard disk drive or flash drive and Disk Management console fails to initialize the new disk with error "The system cannot find the file specified".
+There are times when you try to add a new external or internal hard disk drive or flash drive and Disk Management console fails to initialize the disk with error "The system cannot find the file specified".
 This can happen in Windows XP, Vista, 7, 8 and 8.1.
 This error does not mean that your (new) disk is unusable or broken.

 Luckily, Linux is once again very useful in such cases.
 GParted Live is a bootable CD that allows creating and formatting partitions.
 As usual, nothing will be written to system disk unless you explicitly require that.